jrenne/CR_Rcodes/README.md

 3. **outputs/**: Includes scripts for producing figures and tables, along with the generated outputs (see table below).
 4. **procedures/**: Contains various procedures used to solve the model, price assets, and generate outputs.

-In addition to this README file, the main directory includes two essential files:
-- **main.R**: The primary script to source for replicating the paper's results.
+The main directory includes **main.R**, that is the primary script to source for replicating the paper's results.

 ### List of Tables and Figures Produced by the Codes